Chuan-shanjia/A-loss-function-for-change-detection/README.md

 # A loss function for change detection
+**Accepted for publication at [IGARSS-22](https://www.igarss2022.org/default.php), Kuala Lumpur, Malaysia.**

-A review of the paper "UAL: UNCHANGED AREA LOSS-FUNCTION FOR CHANGE DETECTION NETWORKS"
+Here, we provide the pytorch implementation of the paper: UAL: UNCHANGED AREA LOSS-FUNCTION FOR CHANGE DETECTION NETWORKS.

 ## Our Method